rougin/combustor/README.md

 	}
 	```

-	**NOTE:**: If you want to install this package easily with CodeIgniter, I've created a [simple script](https://github.com/rougin/ignite.php) for that.
+	**NOTE**: If you want to install this package easily with CodeIgniter, I've created a [simple script](https://github.com/rougin/ignite.php) for that.

 2. Access the application via the PHP CLI and to retrieve the list of commands: